-Neither stock is a good choice because an S&P 500 index over the period shown in Figure 8-1a earned a similar annualized return with a lower volatiliy (uncertainty or standard deviation), because of the diversification benefit of 500 stocks versus one stock, making the S&P 500 Index always the statistically preferred investment over individual stocks.
+Neither stock is a good choice because an S&P 500 index over the period shown in Figure 8-1a earned a similar annualized return with a lower volatiliy (i.e., uncertainty as measured by standard deviation) because of the diversification benefit of 500 stocks versus one stock.
+Quantitatively, this makes the S&P 500 Index always the statistically preferred investment over individual stocks.

-If you diversified into other global markets and small value indexes, in addition to the S&P 500, like Index Portfolio 100, the annualized return in this same period was higher, with a similar standard deviation, making Index Portfolio 100 always the statistically preferred investment over the S&P 500 and anything else that we can find.
+If you diversified from simply holding a passively managed S&P 500 index fund into other global markets and small value index fund -- like Index Portfolio 100 -- the annualized return in this same period was higher, with a similar standard deviation, making Index Portfolio 100 always the statistically preferred investment over the S&P 500 and anything else that we can find.

-If you want to calculate the standard deviation of a certain stock or index, start by calculating the average return (or arithmetic mean) of the security over a given number of periods, like 20 years or more.
-For each year, subtract the average return from the actual return for that year, which will give you the "variances".
-Square the variance in each period.
+To determine the standard deviation of a certain stock or index, start by calculating the average return (or arithmetic mean) of the security over a given number of periods, like 20 years or more.
+For each year, subtract the average return from the actual return for that year, which will give you the "variances."
+Then, square the variance in each period.

-Volatility or standard deviation relative to the market, also known as beta, is one way to look at risk.
+Volatility (or standard deviation) relative to the market, also known as beta, is one way to look at risk.
 There are three risk factors that have explained 95% of the variability of stock market returns, dating back to 1929.
-(The 23 page academic study that supports this can be found here.)
+(The 23-page academic study that supports this can be found here.)

 A standard error can be calculated from the standard deviation by dividing the standard deviation by a square root of n (with n representing the number of years measured).
-So with only 3 years of returns data on the S&P 500, the error in the average return is 2.6 times larger than having 20 years of data.
+So with only three years of returns data on the S&P 500, the error in the average return is 2.6 times larger than having 20 years of data.